 Android Data Recovery: How Things Work

+In the previous article we began to consider the theme of the operating system Android.
 The first thing to know about Android is it’s actually Linux.
 Okay, it’s more than “just” Linux, with lots of stuff on top of the bare OS, but all the low-level stuff in all Android devices is handled by Linux.

 Why does it matter?
 Two things.
 First, when it comes to internal storage, Linux uses a range of proprietary file systems such as “ext4” and “f2fs” instead of what we’re used to on our desktop computers (FAT and NTFS).
 Second, Android is serious about security, giving no low-level access to the built-in storage to any third-party application.